What is CryoSat?

-How can one be informed about the latest operational news on the mission?
+How can I be informed about the latest operational news on the mission?

 Q: What is CryoSat?

-A: CryoSat is an altimetry satellite built by the European Space Agency and dedicated to polar observation.
-It embarks on a three-and-a half-year mission to determine variations in the thickness of the Earth's continental ice sheets and marine ice cover, and to test the prediction of thinning Arctic ice due to global warming.
+A: CryoSat is an altimetry satellite built by the European Space Agency (ESA) and dedicated to polar observation.
+The mission aims to determine variations in the extent and thickness of the Earth's continental ice sheets and polar sea ice, and to test the prediction of global ice loss due to global warming.

-Launched in April 2010, it is Europe's first ice mission.
-It will provide multi-year elevation data at latitudes never reached before by a satellite altimeter.
-CryoSat carries sophisticated technologies to measure changes at the margins of the vast ice sheets that overlay Greenland and Antarctica and marine ice floating in the polar oceans.
-By accurately measuring thickness change in both types of ice, CryoSat will provide information to complete the picture and lead to a better understanding of the role ice plays in the Earth system.
+Launched in April 2010, CryoSat is Europe's first dedicated ice mission.
+It provides multi-year elevation data at latitudes never reached before by a satellite altimeter.
+CryoSat carries sophisticated technologies to measure changes at the margins of the vast ice sheets that cover Greenland and Antarctica and marine ice floating in the polar oceans.
+By accurately measuring thickness change in both types of ice, CryoSat will provide information to contribute to a better understanding of the role ice plays in the Earth system.

 Q: What is SIRAL and what does it do?

-A: SIRAL is the primary instrument onboard CryoSat and has extended capabilities to meet the measurement requirements for ice-sheet elevation and sea-ice freeboard.
+A: SIRAL stands for Synthetic Aperture Interferometric Radar Altimeter and is the primary instrument on-board CryoSat.
+It has extended capabilities to meet the measurement requirements for ice-sheet elevation and sea-ice freeboard.

 Derived from the well-known Poseidon ocean altimeter on the Jason satellite, SIRAL is a very compact assembly, weighing just 90 kilograms.
 It combines three measurement modes to determine the topography of land and sea ice masses, as well as ice floes and significant elevation transitions, especially between land and ice fields:

-- Over sea ice, coherently transmitted echoes are combined via Synthetic Aperture (SAR) processing, to reduce the surface footprint so that CryoSat can map smaller ice floes.
-This mode is used to carry out high-resolution measurements of floating sea ice (ice sheets), enabling the indirect measurement of the sheets' thickness.
+Over sea ice, coherently transmitted echoes are combined via Synthetic Aperture Radar (SAR) processing, to reduce the surface footprint and enable CryoSat to map smaller ice floes.
+This mode is used to obtain high-resolution measurements of floating sea ice, enabling the indirect measurement of ea ice thickness.

-- CryoSat's most advanced mode is used around the ice sheet margins and over mountain glaciers.
+CryoSat's most advanced mode is used around the ice sheet margins and over mountain glaciers.
 Here, the altimeter performs synthetic aperture processing and uses a second antenna as an interferometer to determine the across-track angle to the earliest radar returns.
-This mode (SARIn) provides the exact surface location being measured when the surface is sloping and can be used to study more contrasted terrains, like the very active areas located at the junction of the ice sheet and the Antarctic continent, or Greenland
+This mode (SAR Interrfometry (SARIn)) provides the exact surface location being measured when the surface is sloping and can be used to study steep and mountainous terrains, such as the very active areas located at the junction of the ice sheet and the Antarctic continent, or Greenland.

 Q: How is the baseline orientation measured?

 A: Knowledge of the precise orientation of the baseline and the two receiving antennas is essential for the success of the mission.
-CryoSat will measure this baseline orientation using the position of the stars in the sky.
+CryoSat measures this baseline orientation using the position of the stars in the sky.
 Three star trackers are mounted on the support structure for the antennas.
-Each contains a camera, which will take up to five pictures per second.
-The images will be analysed by a built-in computer and compared to a catalogue of star positions.
+Each contains a camera, which takes up to five pictures per second.
+The images are analysed by a built-in computer and compared to a catalogue of star positions.

 Q: How is the position of the CryoSat satellite measured?